Hilbert space embeddings of independence tests and interaction measures of several variables: Kronecker products of PDI kernels

-As a direct consequence of Theorem \ref{Kroengeral}, we obtain a characterization of when a general Kronecker product of kernels is SPDI$_{2}$, which are in particular independence tests for discrete probabilities.
+As a direct consequence of Corollary \ref{Kroengeral}, we obtain a characterization of when a general Kronecker product of kernels is SPDI$_{2}$, which are in particular independence tests for discrete probability measures.
 Surprisingly, there are not many possibilities.